eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 Flatten the ramp on POPS
 Removed the LEQ function
 Inserted the internal dump 14:22
+Put the LEQ flat
 GRPOS increase to slow extract then retract to be just below the resonance 14:43
+* We went negative